buhman/hangman/README.rst

    make

-This will create ``main.gba`` which can be loaded on many Gameboy Emulators or burned to a physical rom cartridge.
+This will create ``main.gba`` which can be loaded on many Gameboy Advance emulators or burned to a physical rom cartridge.

 Emulator/hardware compatibility
 -------------------------------